Vinit-R-Iyer/Vinit-R-Iyer/README.md

 I am Vinit and here for sharing my projects and being a part of the community to help and be helped.

-I am a student currently pursuing a triple majors Bachelor degree in Physical Sciences (Physics, Mathematics and Computer Science).
+I am a student currently pursuing a Master in Information Technology and Master in Information Technology Management from the University of Sydney.
 I am an aspiring Data Analyst who loves to code.
 I dabble a bit in Software development.

 I like to keep everything easy to read and make sure everything is in an easy to understand and readable format.